FAQs

 Daler-Rowney does not use animal-derived ingredients in the manufacture of its synthetic hair brushes and the only animal-derived ingredient in its natural hair brushes is the natural hair itself.

-Please use the contact us form to request your mountboards, Murano, and Canford paper samples.
+Please use the contact us form to request your mountboard, Murano, and Canford paper samples.

 If you are using our products, as an artist, please use our store locator to find your nearest retailer.

-If you live outside the UK, please note we are in the process of updating our store locator to include worldwide locations, in the meantime please fill out the contact us form and we will forward your email to your local FILA office.
+If you live outside the UK, please visit our store locator.
+If your country does not have any stores listed, please fill out the contact us form and we will forward your email to your local FILA office.

-As a retailer or a school supplier, please fill out the contact us form to request a retail account.
+A retailer or school - please fill out the contact us form to request a retail/education account.

-Daler-Rowney does distribute other brands in the UK that are part of the FILA Group family, such as Giotto; Giotto be-bé; DAS; Lyra; Arches; Canson; Strathmore; Princeton; Maimeri; LUKAS; Creativity International; Creativity Backgrounds; and Creativity Inspired.
+Daler-Rowney does distribute other brands in the UK that are part of the FILA Group family, such as Giotto; Giotto be-bé; DAS; Lyra; Arches; Canson; Strathmore; Princeton; Maimeri; LUKAS; Scola; Creativity Backgrounds; and Creativity Inspired.

-For more information, please contact us via our enquiry form or visit FILA's website on the other brands for more information.
+For more information, please contact us via our enquiry form or visit FILA's website.

 We are sorry for the inconvenience this may have caused.
 Please be aware that our smaller canvases do not come with wedges.
 If you would like to request wedges, please fill out our contact us form.